-Upgrading from a previous iOS version should go smoothly and in most cases you should have the iPhone data and settings back, directly after updating to iOS 7.
+Upgrading from a previous iOS version should go smoothly and in most cases you should have the iPhone data and settings back, directly after updating to iOS 7 or iOS 8.
 However, even a well-engineered upgrade can sometimes fail and may lead to data loss.

 iOS 7 brings a major overhaul to Apple’s mobile operating system and as such, installing it on the iPhone requires a major upgrade.
-It is therefore important to take time and back up iPhone information and settings right before upgrading to iOS 7 via iTunes or iCloud.
-If for any reason you do not have the data on the iPhone after upgrading to iOS 7, take a look at the below tips on how to restore iPhone from a previous iOS backup made via iTunes or iCloud.
+It is therefore important to take time and back up iPhone information and settings right before upgrading.
+If for any reason you do not have the data on the iPhone after upgrading to the new iOS, take a look at the below tips on how to restore iPhone from a previous iOS backup made via iTunes or iCloud.
 As we discovered, a recent backup of the iPhone serves as a much needed insurance against failure.

 NOTE: Don’t rely only on the iOS backups made with iTunes or iCloud.
 We’d advise you to also back up iPhone contacts, calendars, music, apps, videos and photos to your PC as separate files so that you can restore these whenever you want.
 To find out more about how to back up and restore data on your iPhone, iPad, or iPod in this way, please refer to the set of 4 programs we developed called the CopyTrans 4Pack:

 So far, we’ve upgraded three iPhone 5 devices, an iPhone 4 and 4S, an iPad Mini and an iPod Touch 5 to one of the latest betas of iOS 7.
-We used iTunes for the upgrade as the over-the-air upgrade will not be available until the public release of iOS 7 on September 18th.
+We used iTunes for the upgrade.
 In 50% of the cases, iTunes returned a similar message during the upgrade.
 This meant that we needed to manually restore the iOS data back to the newly-updated iDevices.

 Apple provides some information about the meaning of iTunes error messages during upgrade.
 This article will help you find the steps to resolve most iOS upgrade errors involving iTunes.